sutar-rushikesh/git-zero-to-production/README.md

 ✔ Version tagging for releases\
 ✔ Hotfix tracking

-To view contribution activity: Go to GitHub → Insights → Contributors
+To view contribution activity : Go to GitHub → Insights → Contributors

 ------------------------------------------------------------------------